OtherAndrew/nuxt-blog/content/posts/chattercast.md

 ---
 title: "ChatterCast"
-description: "A blog post describing the development process of ChatterCast - an instant messaging and weather app I helped develop as a part of my Mobile App Development class."
+description: "A blog post describing the development process of ChatterCast - an instant messaging and weather app I helped develop as a part of my Mobile Application Programming class."
 date:
     published: "2024-01-15"
     updated: "2024-01-17"